 4. Use a photo app to digitally alter the picture, crop, enhance and alter to create a photo that represents YOU and Architecture

-5. Select your strongest image and place in the Architecture Shared folder labeled YOU + ARCHITECTURE.
+5. Select your strongest image and place it in the google classroom. folder.
 Be prepared to show this image in class during class critique

 Introduction to Architecture